You have made the commitment to stay sober, but what do you do if your partner is still drinking around you?

 Talking to your partner, and listening to their needs and concerns, may help your partner more fully understand how their habits might put you at risk.

 It may be the case that your partner is also struggling with the overuse of alcohol, alcohol dependence, or even addiction.
-If they are unwilling to look at their drinking honestly, you may need to talk about where you both see the relationship going.
+If they are unwilling to look at their drinking honestly, you may need to discuss where you see the relationship going.
 Being with a partner who does not respect your recovery is dangerous if you are newly sober.
-If your relationship is not supportive and turns toxic, it may be best to end it so that you can focus on your own well-being.
+If your relationship is not supportive and turns toxic, it may be best to end it so you can focus on your well-being.

 Set Clear Boundaries